UniErase: Towards Balanced and Precise Unlearning in Language Models: Experiment

 \subsection{Batch Unlearning}

-We conduct fundamental batch unlearning on TOFU and RETURN dataset, forgetting 400 fictitious and real-world knowledge entries at once, with results presented in Table \ref{tab: metrics} and Figure \ref{fig: metrics realworld}, respectively.
+We perform batch unlearning on the TOFU and RETURN forgetting datasets, eliminating 400 fictitious and real-world knowledge entries in a single batch operation.
+The experimental results are presented in Table \ref{tab: metrics} and Figure \ref{fig: metrics realworld}.
+We provide supporting results of another LLM in Appendix \ref{more results}.

 \textbf{Obs.
-1: UniErase achieves the best balance between unlearning and retaining, with \textit{near-lossless} unlearning results (maintain 98.73\% of LLMs' ability).} In Table \ref{tab: metrics}, UniErase achieves the highest forget efficacy of 79.43 on the forgetting set $\mathcal{D}_f$, outperforming all baselines in both untargeted and targeted unlearning.
-Meanwhile, it also attains the retain efficacy of 82.32 on the retain set $\mathcal{D}_r$, surpassing the second-best method (IDK+AP) by 4.29, while UniErase's unlearning efficacy is significantly higher by 35.96\%.
-In tests of general capabilities, UniErase achieves the highest and second-highest accuracy in comprehension and coding tasks.
-For MMLU reasoning, it incurs only a 1.37\% performance drop, matching the SOTA baselines (GA+KL, IDK+AP).
-Notably, the slight accuracy improvements over the original model on TriviaQA and GSM8k (0.26 and 2.2 $\uparrow$) align with AlphaEdit's results~\cite{fang2024alphaedit}.
-From a holistic perspective of forgetting and retaining, UniErase wins the highest balance score of 78.38--1.15$\times$ and 1.71$\times$ higher than the second-best and the worst.
-Notably, this observation also holds true in real-world batch unlearning according to Figure \ref{fig: metrics realworld}.
+1: \ourmethod achieves dual-high, near-lossless and the most balanced unlearning performances, preserving 98.73\% of LLMs' general abilities.} As shown in Table \ref{tab: metrics}, \ourmethod attains the highest FE of 79.43 on $\mathcal{D}_f$, outperforming all FT-based baselines.
+Concurrently, it attains an RE of 82.32 on $\mathcal{D}_r$, surpassing the second-best method (IDK+AP) by 4.29, while \ourmethod's FE is significantly higher by 35.96\%.
+Regarding general capabilities, \ourmethod demonstrates superior performance, achieving the highest and second-highest accuracy in comprehension and coding tasks, respectively.
+For MMLU reasoning, it incurs only a 1.37\% performance drop, matching with the best baselines (GA+KL, IDK+AP).
+From a holistic evaluation perspective encompassing both forgetting and retaining, \ourmethod wins the highest balance score of 78.38, which is 1.15$\times$ and 1.71$\times$ higher than the second-best and worst-performing methods, respectively.
+Notably, according to Figure \ref{fig: metrics realworld}, these observations also hold true on RETURN benchmark, validating the effectiveness of \ourmethod.